-It is advisable to equip the system with a sediment filter, or use a water-treatment product in the circulating water.
+It is advisable to equip the system with a qual-

+ity magnetic system filter, you should also use a water-treatment product in the circulating water.

-The latter option in particular, not only cleans out the system, but also has an anticorrosive effect by promoting formation of a protective skin on metal surfaces and neutralising gases present in the water.
+The latter option in particular, has an anti-corrosive effect by promoting formation of a protective skin on metal surfaces and neutralising gases present in the water.

-We recommend the use of a suitable universal inhibitory to protect the c.h. system from corrosion.
+We recommend the use of a suitable Buildcert approved universal inhibitor to protect the C.H. system from corrosion.